vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 ### Package Update Automation

-When an upstream source releases new software, ideally automation can detect this change and make a PR for the package.
+When an upstream source releases new software, ideally, automation can detect this change and make a PR for the package.
 Package owners are encouraged to setup automation around this flow.
 However, at this time it is not implemented, when it is, we'll try to use the first case as a reference implementation.